 What’s more, Chanty offers an unlimited search history and unlimited messages even in the free plan (for up to 5 users).
 If you want to learn more, book a free demo today!

-This article was initially posted in May 2019 and then updated October 2024.
+This article was initially posted in May 2019 and then updated in February 2025.